thioaana/BuildMicroserviceWithContinDelivery/README.md

 ## Process to Build a Python Microservice with Continues Delivery

 **Steps to follow**
-1. Create a virtual environmnt
+1. Setup virtual environmnt
     - In CLI virtualenv ~/.venv
     - Insert source ~/.venv/bin/activate in ~/.bashrc
-2. Describe the structure of the project, creating the appropriate empty files
+2. Scaffolding the structure of the project, creating the appropriate empty files
     - Makefile
     - Dockerfile
     - requiremnts.txt